rockthethird/Bible-Study/Topics/Sanctification 101.md

     - A plan is required to implement the things we learn

-1. Putting on Christ (October 29, 2023)
+#### II.
+Putting on Christ (October 29, 2023)

 _In Ephesians 4:22-24, there are 3 steps to live out the new life in Jesus Christ:_

-    1. Throw Off Your Worthless Mindset - v.22
+6. Throw Off Your Worthless Mindset - v.22

     1. Throwing Off the Worthless Mindset Includes Killing Wickedness

         - Corrupted = being destroyed

         - Living in sin = living a life that is full of deceit

     1. Throwing Off the Mindset Includes Denouncing Rulership

     1. Throwing Off the Worthless Mindset Includes Repudiating Desires

 1. Constantly Revitalizing Your Mind - v.23

     1. The Commencement of Revitalizing your Mind

         -  These thing wage war against our spirit so we should never think holiness is done fully on our behalf

         - However, the power to do so does not come from us

         - The passive tense here shows we cannot God's primary role

     1. The Substance of Revitalizing your Mind

         - Renewing our mind is not asking God to remove our temptations

 1. Suit Up With Christ - v.24

     - When we are struggling in a sin, we must store up scripture that deal with the sin

 |References|||